Revisiting the essentials for life:

 How is your spiritual breathing?
 Have you been holding your breath too long?
 Take a deep breath.
 Hold it…..keep holding it….okay BREATHE.
-Did just the thought of holding your breath make you anxious?
+I wonder, did just the thought of holding your breath make you anxious?
 I don’t like the feeling I get after holding my breath for too long.
 My heart starts to race and I begin to feel light headed.
 Why do you think that is?
 Because breathing oxygen is essential to life and our breath rate is usually in rhythm with our heart rate.
-They are dependent on each other to do their job- provide O2 to the body.
+The two are dependent on each other to do their job- provide oxygen to the body.

 So what do I mean by spiritual breathing?
 Well recently I’ve been challenged with principles to help maintain spiritual balance in my life or taking time to BREATHE.
 I tend to put principles into acrostics making them easier to remember and put into practice.
 Here is my BREATHE acrostic: